schlndh/maria-stan/README.md

 with PHPStan's own configuration (i.e. it's a hardcoded list of config keys).
 So you'll have to provide an absolute path to the dump file.

+See `extension.neon` for a complete list of parameters.

 ## Usage

 MariaStan includes a sample PHPStan extension for [MySQLi](https://www.php.net/manual/en/book.mysqli.php).
 However,